earlywarningtoolbox/spatial_warnings/README.md

 ## References

-[Génin, A. , Majumder, S. , Sankaran, S. , Danet, A. , Guttal, V. ,
-Schneider, F. D. and Kéfi, S. (2018),
+[Génin, A., Majumder, S., Sankaran, S., Danet, A., Guttal, V., Schneider, F. D. and Kéfi, S. (2018),
 Monitoring ecosystem degradation using spatial data and the R package 'spatialwarnings'.
 Methods in Ecology and Evolution.](https://dx.doi.org/10.1111/2041-210X.13058)

-[Kéfi S, Guttal V, Brock WA, Carpenter SR, Ellison AM, et al. (2014) Early Warning Signals of Ecological Transitions: Methods for Spatial Patterns.
+[Kéfi S., Guttal V., Brock W.A., Carpenter S.R., Ellison A.M., et al. (2014)
+Early Warning Signals of Ecological Transitions: Methods for Spatial Patterns.
 PLoS ONE 9(3): e92097.](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0092097)

+Ecologists interested in this package will also probably like the following review:

+[Nijp, J. J., Temme, A. J.A.M., van Voorn, George A.K., Kooistra, L., Hengeveld, G.M., Soons, M.B., Teuling, A.J. and Wallinga, J. (2019) Spatial early warning signals for impending regime shifts: A practical framework for application in real‐world landscapes]